What to expect for your personal finances in 2018 | Taiwan News

 Q. What about tax changes?

 A. This is the big question mark for many.
-The tax overhaul bill, which would take effect in 2018, is on the verge being passed in Congress.
+The tax overhaul bill, which passed Congress Wednesday and is awaiting the signature of President Donald Trump, would take effect in 2018.

 You may see changes almost immediately in your withholdings from your paycheck.
 The IRS said earlier this month that it is closely monitoring the bill and expects to issue initial withholding guidance in January, which would allow taxpayers to begin seeing the benefits of the change as early as February.